rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 }
 ```

-If we would call it mutiple times we would cause 3 times the computation.
+If we would call it multiple times we would cause 3 times the computation.

 ```typescript
 from([1, 2, 3]).subscribe(doStuff); // 3 x doStuff logs 1, 2, 3